networkearth/mimic/README.md

 # mimic

-Toolset for building behavioral models in AWS.
+Toolset for building and using animal behavior models in AWS.

 Check out the [wiki](https://github.com/networkearth/mimic/wiki)!